bcgov-isd/bc-madr/bc-madr-template.md

 * {title of option 1}
 * {title of option 2}
 * {title of option 3}
+* No other options were considered. {REQUIRED if only one option is listed, OPTIONAL otherwise}
 * ... <!-- numbers of options can vary -->

 ## Decision Outcome